 No matter how devastating the trial, there is good that God will bring forth from it.
-After just speaking about present trials and tribulations in Romans 8:28-30, Paul then assures us that anything that we endure in this life, whether good or bad, will work out for our own good.
-However as Dr. Martyn Lloyd-Jones proclaims, this promise is not for everyone, there is a description of whom this will apply.
+After just speaking about present trials and tribulations in Romans 8:28–30, Paul then assures that anything endured in this life, whether good or bad, will work out for the Christian’s own good.
+In this sermon on loving God titled “Loving God: the Test,” Dr. Martyn Lloyd-Jones says that while this promise is not for everyone, there is a description of to whom this will apply.
 Paul explicitly states that this is only for those that truly love God and have been called by God.
 A Christian who loves God will love Him with all of their heart, mind, soul, and strength.
 They will believe in God, more than just an intellectual belief, but a true belief in the person and work of Christ.
-The description also includes those who have been called with an effectual call, because not all who hear the Gospel have been called by God to be His child.
-Dr. Lloyd-Jones adds a third factor to the description: a person who’s actual experience in the Christian life would agree and show proof that all things that afflict them are being worked out for their own good.
-If you question if this applies to you, the Doctor says to ask yourself “do you love God?” and “have you been called?”
+The description also includes those who have been called with an effectual call, because not all who hear the gospel have been called by God to be His child.
+Dr. Lloyd-Jones adds a third factor to the description: a person whose actual experience in the Christian life would agree and show proof that all things that afflict them are being worked out for their own good.
+Dr. Lloyd-Jones encourages the unsure to listen and ask themselves if they love God and have they been called.
 By taking these things into account, a true Christian can rest assured in this promise.

 About Dr. Martyn Lloyd-Jones